Kropyvnytskyi Region Universal Research Library: International cooperation

 Library is engaged in a broad international cooperation in the field of library science, it maintains close relationships with libraries in other countries and with international professional organizations.

 Library Specialists take part in international conferences and seminars.
 They did trainings at Libraries of Latvia, Germany, USA, Poland, Denmark, Finland and other countries.
 They also conduct annual scientific - practical conferences at their library.

 The library staff developed and implemented a number of projects supported by the International Fund "Renaissance", the Peace Corps, the Canadian Cooperation Fund, Public Affairs Section of U.S. Embassy, Open Society Institute, CCC and other charitable organizations and foundations.

 An international scientific - practical conference "The 21st century library: history, transformation, overcoming stereotypes" was held at the Library in May 2009.
 Another International scientific - practical conference “Library contribution to forming tolerant and highly spiritual society” took place in September 2010.
 Our Polish partners from Dolnoslaska public Library, Wroclaw, took part in these conferences held at a high professional level.

 International cooperation contributes to local libraries development allowing them to benefit from modern development trends, to assess their activities, achievements and problems in a broader context in comparison with other libraries and also to align with international standards.

-One of the latest projects became a one-month exhibition of our Latvian colleagues “Silhouettes of Latvia”.
-This exhibition was dedicated to Latvia Independence Day.
-It was preceded by a very interesting preparation period.
-Employees from the Central Library of Riga Iris Araya and Gunta Ozola exchanged their work experience with our colleagues.
-It was beneficial to the both parties.
-This interaction led to further creative cooperation and to new ideas emergence.
+A recent project was the one-month exhibition 'Silhouettes of Latvia', dedicated to Latvia's Independence Day.
+Prior to the exhibition, Iris Araya and Gunta Ozola from the Central Library of Riga visited the library to share their work experience, leading to ongoing cooperation between the institutions.